Hitman 3’s shortcuts are indicative of IO Interactive’s smart design

 Shortcuts are an explicit invitation to players to imagine what their next playthrough might look like.
 So when you get done with your first run, you might decide to replay the same level because you already have an idea of what that looks like.
 And then Hitman does something funny: The more you play a Hitman stage, the more you want to keep playing it.

-And that’s the kind of relationship IO Interactive is trying to build between players and its game.
-While the shortcuts are an obvious example of those motivations, the direction is clear throughout the design.
-IO is always looking for ways to guide players toward a deeper relationship with its levels because that’s how people build up the confidence required to explore the more creative and expressive side of Hitman.
+And this is the kind of relationship IO Interactive is trying to build between players and its game.
+While the shortcuts are an obvious example of these motivations, the direction is clear throughout the design.
+IO is always looking for ways to guide players toward a deeper relationship with its levels, because that’s how people build up the confidence required to explore the more creative and expressive side of Hitman.

 Register for GamesBeat's upcoming event: Driving Game Growth & Into the Metaverse